CenturyLinkCloud/PublicKB/Servers/using-msdn-license-in-the-centurylink-cloud.md

   <br
   /><strong>MSDN subscribers can run Windows Server in VMs on Windows Azure and on shared servers run by Qualified MSDN Cloud Partners, but since Windows Server is not licensed as part of these MSDN cloud use rights, subscribers will be charged for this use at the established Windows Server VM rates.
 MSDN subscribers can use their Windows Azure MSDN benefit toward the cost of running these Windows Server VMs on Windows Azure.</strong>
 </p>
-<p>If you have any questions, please contact your Tier 3 Account Manager or Sales Team, and they will be happy to assist you.</p>
+<p>If you have any questions, please contact your CenturyLink Cloud Account Manager or Sales Team, and they will be happy to assist you.</p>